NDG's home for baseball, since

 Martin makes the Big Leagues

 In 2006, NDG Baseball alumnus Russell Martin, who played in our association in the mid-90s, began a 14-year Major League Baseball career with the Los Angeles Dodgers.
 He was drafted by the Montreal Expos, but never played for his home team.
-He also suited up for the New York Yankees, Pittsburgh Pirates and Toronto before returning to LA to retire as a Dodger in 2019.
+He also suited up for the New York Yankees, the Pittsburgh Pirates and the Toronto's team before returning to Los Angeles to retire as a Dodger in 2019.

 -1999-